 This free mile long stretch of roadway has tons of illuminated magic to enjoy.
 The whimsical displays make you feel like you have been transported straight into Santa’s workshop with 20 feet tall dancing trees and singing reindeer.
 Just remember to visit before Santa heads back to the North Pole for good; the light display ends on December 26th, much earlier than the other displays in this list.
 You can also donate to the local charities supported by the Philips Park Festival of Lights.

 First off….the bad news.
 The famous home on the corner of Engel and Bell Plaine in Park Ridge is staying dark this year.
-But as shared on their Park Ridge Lights Facebook page, their jaw dropping, philanthropic focused display will be back in 2019.
+Follow their Park Ridge Lights Facebook page to see when their display will be back.

 There is also another fun display located at 2112 Birch Street that is orchestrated to holiday music.